-I am delighted to share with you a post from fitness trainer and blogger Kelly Newman.
+I am delighted to share with you a post from fitness trainer and blogger Kelly Newman about maintaining weight loss.
 You can read Kelly’s Bio below and visit healthlisted.com to read more of Kelly’s work.
 Welcome Kelly, and thank you so much for sharing your health secrets with us!

 The Secrets for Maintaining Weight Loss after a Low-Calorie Diet

 Achieving your weight-loss goal is a tough task.
 And maintaining your weight loss requires a lot of strength and persistence.
 There are different techniques to lose those extra pounds, one of which is cutting off calories.
 It is useful but needs you to be mindful and control your cravings, which is hard work.
 So whether you have already achieved the ideal weight or are working towards it, you deserve appreciation for your struggles.

 You must have put in a lot of time and energy; I am sure you wouldn’t want to waste it.
 After losing weight, the next target is to maintain it and to keep the extra pounds off.
 It may seem too taxing, but it isn’t.
 You merely need to adopt some healthy habits and consider it a part of your lifestyle.
 Here are a few secrets that can help you maintain weight loss after a diet.

 Although reducing caloric intake is what primarily helps in achieving weight-loss, physical activity is what pays off in the more extended run.
 And to maintain weight loss, it’s very important to stay active.
 People who exercise are at a lower risk of developing certain types of cancers and even heart diseases.
 Apart from the other health benefits, physical exertion also increases the metabolic rate that helps you burn a higher number of calories.